 Wyoming was the most dangerous state for drivers in 2015, with 2.5 vehicle deaths per 10,000 residents.
 It was also the deadliest state in 2014 and the second deadliest in 2012.

 As the safest state, D.C. only had 0.3 vehicle deaths per 10,000 residents in 2015, followed by Rhode Island (0.4), Massachusetts (0.5), New York (0.6), and New Jersey (0.6).

 A Decrease in Fatal Road Crashes

-Rising (& Dropping) Death Rates, by State
+Rising and Dropping Vehicle Death Rates, by State

-Staying Safe on the Roads
+Staying Safe On the Roads

 These raw totals seemed to indicate that urban environments were excessively dangerous.
 But to arrive at a more accurate reflection of the relative danger among areas, we elected to present these results per capita.
-We used the U.S. Census Bureau’s population totals at the state and county level.
+We used the U.S. Census Bureau’s population totals at the state and county levels.
 By dividing the number of crashes by a given area’s population, we arrived at vastly more informative results.
 If we had presented the raw numbers instead, more populous areas would have appeared more dangerous by default.

 NOTE: If you're a journalist interested in covering this project, we encourage you to use any of the graphics included above.
 We just ask that you attribute Auto Insurance Center fairly in your coverage and provide a link to this page so that your audience can learn more about our work.
 If you'd like to discuss this project, or any of our other research, reach out to us at [email protected]